Busch Gardens Tampa Bay: 1959–1968: Additions and African veldt

 A $5 million expansion was announced in July 1959 by Anheuser-Busch to the existing facility because of the newfound success.
 In February 1960, construction started on a geodesic dome in the gardens that was 22.5 ft high and 90 ft in diameter, later opening on March 22, at the cost of $75,000.
 The dome, named the Adolphus Busch Space Frame, was constructed from anodized aluminum colored gold and located north of the bird amphitheater.
 The dome featured landscaping, suspended birds nests, and ponds that connected to a lagoon outside.
-Anheuser-Busch revealed its plan to construct the "Stairway to the Stars" attraction in October that would be a 86 ft Otis escalator to the roof of the brewery.
+Anheuser-Busch revealed its plan to construct the Stairway to the Stars attraction in October that would be a 86 ft Otis escalator to the roof of the brewery.
 The escalator opened on March 22, 1961, as part of a renovation to the Busch brewery and its public tours.
 The escalator featured a 5,000 sqft pool beneath, a 1,000 sqft observation deck atop of the brewery, and a 150 ft raised walkway to enter Busch Gardens.
 The pool originally hosted penguins.

 Anheuser-Busch bought additional parcels of land in May 1962.
-In the same month, Anheuser-Busch communicated its intentions to expand Busch Gardens at the cost of $3.5 to $4 million as the company projected a rise in attendance for the coming decade necessitating growth.
-The expansion called for different themed lands, with an African veldt and the American Plains being planned, accompanied by wildlife animals pertaining to each geography.
+In the same month, Anheuser-Busch communicated its intentions to expand Busch Gardens at the cost of $3.5 to $4 million as the company projected a rise in attendance for the coming decade, necessitating growth.
+The expansion called for different themed lands, with an African veldt and the American Plains planned, accompanied by wildlife animals pertaining to each geography.
 The additions would also call for a railway and create more landscaped environments for animal habitats.
 In October, Busch Gardens expanded its animal collection to around 1,000 birds.
-As part of the expansion, Anheuser-Busch detailed a monorail to be constructed through the African veldt in January 1963, and a four-story Swiss-themed restaurant in December, both east of the brewery.
+As part of the expansion, Anheuser-Busch stated a monorail would be constructed through the African veldt in January 1963, and a four-story Swiss-themed restaurant in December, both east of the brewery.
 Another land purchase was made by Anheuser-Busch in April 1964, their third since the opening.
 Thomas J. Pinta was named manager of Busch Gardens in July.
 Busch Gardens debuted a trackless transportation train on October 1, to travel between the gardens and the Old Swiss House via the parking lot.
 The Old Swiss House was completed in October.